iberkayC/kick-chat-logger/README.md

 ### Some Design Choices
 - Channel names get cleaned up before being used as table names, so unique names are guaranteed, this handling might not cover all edge cases, but is sufficient.
-- If the connection drops, it'll keep retrying with exponential backoff instead of spamming the server to not get blocked.
+- If the connection drops, it'll keep retrying forever with capped exponential backoff and jitter instead of spamming the server.
+Channel-level failures (banned or renamed channels) are marked as errored instead and can be retried with `resume <channel>`.
-- The WebSocket connection self-pings every some minutes (see `PING_INTERVAL_MINUTES` in `config.py`) to stay alive.
+- The WebSocket connection self-pings (see `PING_INTERVAL_SECONDS` in `config.py`) to stay alive and notice dead connections quickly, and answers Pusher's application-level pings.
 - Configs are stored in `config.py`, so one can change the websocket URL if Kick changes it, ping interval, messages, etc.
 - Raw payloads are stored for debugging, though this increases storage requirements.
 - Each channel gets its own database table for better query performance and easier data management.